simonprickett/tweeting-catflap/README.md

 TODO
 ```

-And hopefully a new Tweet on the Twitter account's timeline.
+And hopefully a new Tweet on the Twitter account's timeline and in Bluesky, depending on which social network posts are enabled in `settings.py`.

 Stop the project by pressing Ctrl-C.